-An attorney since 1986 and in Uptown since 2006, Mr. Feingold works to lessen his clients’ pain and suffering caused by their circumstances.
+An attorney since 1986 and in Uptown since 2006, Rich works to lessen his clients’ pain and suffering caused by their circumstances.
 Qualifying for benefits is a stringent, multi-step process where numerous criteria need to be met, including work, medical and vocational factors – all of which vary depending on the circumstances.
-Navigating the qualifying process and the different disability programs is complicated and Mr. Feingold stresses that it’s often best to secure representation as early as possible.
-Even though some may be hesitant to hire attorney, clients don’t need to be denied before being seen by his firm.
-More importantly, clients don’t need to pay up front to work with the firm.
+Navigating the qualifying process and the different disability programs is complicated and Rich stresses that it helps to secure representation early.
+Even though some may be hesitant to hire an attorney, clients don’t need to be denied before being seen by his firm.
+More importantly, clients don’t need to pay up front.

-The process, Feingold says, is like uphill battle and can be especially taxing for those who already have physical or mental challenges.
+However, the process is like an uphill battle and can be especially taxing for those who already have physical or mental challenges.
 Many, he says, give up after being denied their benefits – without realizing that numerous appeal options may be available.
-Thus, educating people about their options and how the process works is a key piece of Mr. Feingold’s practice – he manages a frequently updated blog on the firm’s website that answers common questions and misconceptions about disability law.
+Thus, educating people about their options and how the process works is a key piece of Rich’s practice and he manages a frequently updated blog on the firm’s website where he answers questions and misconceptions about disability law.